What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Day 1: depart from Zagreb, visit Plitvice Lakes (a full day of sightseeing, overnight near Plitvice).

-Day 2: continue toward the coast — in the morning visit Northern Velebit (Zavižan, botanical garden) or alternatively Paklenica; in the afternoon descend to the coast (overnight Zadar/Šibenik).
+Day 2: continue toward the coast — in the morning visit Northern Velebit (Zavižan, botanical garden) or alternatively Paklenica; in the afternoon descend to the seaside (overnight Zadar/Šibenik).

 Day 3: a more relaxed day with Kornati (boat trip from Murter or Zadar).

-Day 4: Krka waterfalls (half-day visit), afternoon continue traveling south (overnight in Ston or Dubrovnik).
+Day 4: Krka waterfalls (half-day visit), then continue south in the afternoon (overnight in Ston or Dubrovnik).

-Day 5: full-day trip to Mljet island from Dubrovnik — park visit, return to Dubrovnik.
+Day 5: a full-day trip to the island of Mljet from Dubrovnik — tour the park, return to Dubrovnik.

-Day 1: Zagreb – Plitvice Lakes (sightseeing), continue by evening toward Zadar.
+Day 1: Zagreb — Plitvice Lakes (sightseeing), then continue toward Zadar by evening.

-Day 2: Paklenica in the morning, afternoon swimming on the coast.
+Day 2: Paklenica in the morning, beach time on the coast in the afternoon.

-Day 3: Kornati or Krka (depending whether you want an island or waterfall adventure).
+Day 3: Kornati or Krka (depending on whether you want an island adventure or waterfalls).

 Day 4: travel toward Dubrovnik, with an optional stop in Split.